Q: How long is a typical grant cycle for CFF? What is involved in the decision-making process?

 Q: Does CFF accept funding requests for capital projects?

 A: Yes.
-CFF considers funding associated with capital projects, operating support, organizational memberships, event sponsorships, and other types of financial support.
+CFF’s grantmaking consists of capital projects, operating support, organizational memberships, event sponsorships, and other types of financial support.

 Q: What are some examples of causes that CFF supports?

-A: CFF cares most deeply about lifting up marginalized populations and considers how each individual request will fill related needs.
-Some core focus areas for the foundation include: Education & Youth Empowerment; Reproductive & Sexual Health; Economic Growth & Urban Revitalization; Entrepreneurial / Social Innovation; and Criminal Justice Reform.
+A: CFF cares most deeply about racial and economic equity, and considers how an individual request will fill related needs if granted.
+Some core focus areas for the foundation include: Youth Empowerment; Reproductive & Sexual Health; Economic Growth & Urban Revitalization; Entrepreneurial / Social Innovation; and Criminal Justice Reform / Restorative Justice Initiatives.